Characteristic cycles for coadmissible D-modules on smooth rigid analytic curves

 We now detail the content of this paper.
 Assume that $\X$ is a connected, quasi-compact and smooth formal curve over $\V$ and let $\X_K$ be its generic fiber.
-We have introduced in \cite{hallopeau3} a characteristic variety $\Char(\M)$, using microlocalization sheaves of $\Di$, for any coadmissible $\Di$-module $\M$ which is a closed subset of the cotangent space $T^*\X$.
-This characteristic variety satisfies Bernstein's inequality : the module $\M$ is not zero if and only if $\dim(\Char(\M)) \geq 1$.
+We introduced in \cite{hallopeau3} a characteristic variety $\Char(\M)$, using microlocalization sheaves of $\Di$, for any coadmissible $\Di$-module $\M$ which is a closed subset of the cotangent space $T^*\X$ of $\X$.
+This characteristic variety satisfies Bernstein's inequality: the module $\M$ is not zero if and only if $\dim(\Char(\M)) \geq 1$.
 Section \ref{section1} of this paper recalls the construction of this characteristic variety, as well as basic facts about coadmissible $\Di$-modules and weakly holonomic $\Di$-modules.
-A coadmissible $\Di$-module is called sub-holonomic if its characteristic variety has dimension less or equal to one.
-We also have associated to sub-holonomic $\Di$-modules characteristic cycles induced by their characteristic varieties, from which it follows that such modules have finite length.
-Furthermore, we also proved that a coadmissible $\Di$-module is sub-holonomic if and only if it is generically an integrable connection.
-In section \ref{section2}, we adapt the construction of the microlocalization sheaves of $\Di$ to the case of an admissible blow-up $\phi: \X' \to \X$ of $\X$.
+A coadmissible $\Di$-module is then called sub-holonomic if its characteristic variety has dimension less or equal to one.
+We also associated to sub-holonomic $\Di$-modules characteristic cycles induced by their characteristic varieties, from which it follows that such modules have finite length.
+Furthermore, we also proved that a coadmissible $\Di$-module is sub-holonomic if and only if this is generically an integrable connection.
+In section \ref{section2}, we adapt the construction of the microlocalization sheaves of $\Di$ to the case of any admissible blow-up $\phi: \X' \to \X$ of $\X$: $\Dip$ admits microlocaziation sheaves with similar properties.
 Then we introduce in section \ref{section3}, exactly as in \cite{hallopeau3}, a characteristic variety for coadmissible $\Dip$-modules.
 At the end, we prove that the direct image functor $\phi_*$ induces an equivalence of categories between sub-holonomic $\Dip$-modules and sub-holonomic $\Di$-modules.
 We now consider the Zariski-Riemann space of $\X$ which is the projective limit $\zr = \varprojlim \X'$ of all admissible blow-ups $\X'$ of $\X$.
-We deduce in section \ref{section5} a notion of sub-holonomicity for coadmissible $\Dzr$-modules over the Zariski-Riemann space $\zr$ for which we have multiplicities.
+We deduce in section \ref{section5} a notion of sub-holonomicity for coadmissible $\Dzr$-modules over the Zariski-Riemann space $\zr$ for which we have associated finite multiplicities.